What does the Bible say about self-control?

 03/28/23

 Self-control stretches us and encourages us to grow.
-In the list of the fruits of the Spirit, it comes up last.
-However, this doesn’t mean it’s any less important or worthy of our study.
+In the list of the fruits of the Spirit, it comes up last; however, this doesn’t mean it’s any less important.
 Having a spirit of self-control honors God and His creation.

 We don’t like to talk about self-control.
-It causes us to look inward and examine all the areas of our souls that might need a bit of dust brushed off or a bit of polishing.
-But we can either heap self-condemnation on ourselves and throw in the towel, or we can keep going and press further into Christ.
+It causes us to look inward and examine the areas of our souls that might need a bit of dust brushed off or a bit of polishing.
+We can either heap self-condemnation on ourselves and throw in the towel, or we can keep going and press further into our identity in Christ.

 Self-control is as much about not doing something wrong as it is about doing what is right.
 Unfortunately for us, it’s much easier to bear bad fruit, and bearing good fruit takes a lifetime of effort.

 Where did his source of “self” come from?
-He put his trust in God—who would never fail him or leave him.
+He trusted that God is faithful —He would never fail him or leave him.
 While choosing to act in kindness might have been difficult, he recognized that no matter what, God was ultimately in control.

 How many times have you looked back at something you’ve done or said and wished that you hadn’t?
-Maybe they were harsh words spoken in a burst of anger, or underlying thoughts that accidentally escaped.
+Maybe they were harsh words spoken in a burst of anger or inner thoughts that accidentally escaped.

 When we’re in a bad mood or under stress, exercising self-discipline can be hard work.
 Just like our muscles need to be used in order to remain healthy, the muscles of self-control need to be used to build character.

 Learning how to control your emotions is not a one-time event.
 We may think that in our own willpower, we can exercise self-control.
-However, our strength to change comes from God.
-It’s a process that we walk through, allowing us to recognize our need for Him and grow closer to Him as we rely on Him day after day.
+However, our strength to change comes from the grace of God.
+Walking in God’s grace allows us to recognize our need for Him and grow closer to Him as we rely on Him day after day.

-This doesn’t mean that we don’t try our best, but rather, we realize that our best is rooted in our connection to Christ.
+This doesn’t mean that we don’t try our best, but rather, we realize that our best is rooted in our identity in Christ .
 Lasting change doesn’t occur overnight.
 Our impulses, bad habits, and “to-do lists” can pile up and make us easily distracted by the pressures of everyday life.
-Recognizing when we’re becoming overwhelmed allows us to exchange His strength for our weaknesses.
+Taking stock of our strengths and weaknesses and recognizing when we’re becoming overwhelmed allows us to lean more into God’s strength.

 Just like our muscles need to be used in order to remain healthy, the muscles of self-control need to be used to build character.

 When we have a lack of self-control, it isn’t surprising to God.
 God knows us better than anyone else—even ourselves.
 This means He knows all about our pitfalls, how we struggle, and what will help us grow.
 He has defeated sin and death, and that same power lives in us.
-That power is ours as we strive to be more Christ-like.
+That power is ours as we strive to root our identity in Christ.

 Using the fruit of self-control means we must give up our control.
 It doesn’t mean that we try to micromanage and control everything.
-Instead, it means we can rest in God’s definition of self-control by saying no to our impulsive side and listening for the whisper of God.
+Instead, it means we can rest in the grace of God and His definition of self-control by saying no to our impulsive side and listening for the whisper of God.
 He is faithful to guide us and will give us wisdom when we run to Him for guidance.

 Relying on His power gives Him glory and causes our lights to shine as a witness to others.
 When we receive our sense of “self” from Christ, exercising self-control becomes more about honoring Him than working in our own might.
 With God’s help, we can step out of our comfort zones and bad habits and step into a life of self-control, rest, and trust.